 - Both spouses’ financial needs

-If you are having trouble with your property division process, it is vital to contact an experienced family law attorney.
+Are you having trouble with your property division in Michigan? it is vital to contact an experienced family law attorney.
 The attorneys at ADAM have over 30 years of experience helping men in Oakland, Macomb, Wayne, Livingston, Washtenaw, Monroe, Lapeer & St. Clair Counties with their property division cases.
 We understand how challenging divorces can be, that is why we work tirelessly to ensure that you receive the best possible results for your case.

 Don’t hesitate, contact our Michigan property division lawyers today for a free case review at (248) 327-0050!